-It's 2024 and Skate or Die Film Festival is returning for for our third season, presented once again by the joined forces of The Farsighted and Rockstar Roller Derby.
+It's 2025 and Skate or Die Film Festival is returning for our fourth year, presented once again by the mega powers of The Farsighted and Rockstar Roller Derby.
 Returning to the historic Ringing Rocks Roller Rink in Pottstown, the one-of-a-kind genre film festival will once again feature live music, films from all over the world, roller skating, vendors, food, tattoo artists, and all of the fun that we had in years past.

-After juggling the format a bit last year, we're returning to the two day format of year one, but with some new and fun things coming.
+Coming off the best year yet, we're back with another weekend of fun to kick , but with some new and fun things coming.
 Stay tuned to the website for updates.

-Early submissions are open beginning in February, with our official launch for this season, complete with new artwork and an updated website coming in March.
+Early submissions are open now, with our official launch for this season, complete with new artwork and an updated website coming in May.

 1. Local Films